antigenius0910/disposable_windows_for_linux_user/README.md

 4. Use my script "startwin" and put it into a NFS PATH and modify it to fix your enviroment.

+5. Voilà!!

 ![screen shot 2017-02-05 at 10 04 01 pm](https://cloud.githubusercontent.com/assets/5915590/22634509/13842272-ebf0-11e6-933c-4514ac58e4e2.png)

+The best part is the this Windows image won't get any bigger and every user in your working enviroment only needs one Windows license.
+(Just make sure users save thier files back to their home directory).